U.S. Marine Gunnery Sergeant David Smith Survives Against All Odds

 “The doctors and nurses were wonderful because they kept me informed at every step,” Vanessa says.
 “Everyone made sure I never felt left out.
 I talked with David’s doctors everyday and the nurses always let me know what procedures they were doing for him.”

-“The entire staff at PMC is amazing, from saying a cheerful good morning to knowing exactly what to do,” David says.
+“The entire staff at Palomar Medical Center Escondido is amazing, from saying a cheerful good morning to knowing exactly what to do,” David says.
 “Dr. Marcisz is an angel.
 What he can do with his hands is incredible.”

 “I still get cards from all over the country,” David says.
 “That’s why I’m still here, to tell people: ‘don’t give up hope.
 Even when it’s really bad, you have the chance it will get better.
 Do everything to the best of your ability.’”